CumulusNetworks/docs/content/cumulus-linux-50/Try-It-Pre-built-Demos/_index.md

 ## Launch in AIR
 <!-- vale off -->
 If you want to save the simulation or extend the run time, click **LAUNCH IN AIR** to access the network simulation platform.
-From this platform, you can run additional pre-build demos and even build your own simulations.
+From this platform, you can run additional pre-built demos and even build your own simulations.
 Refer to the [NVIDIA Air User Guide]({{<ref "/guides/nvidia-air" >}}).
 <!-- vale on -->